Are you looking for the ultimate 5 days in London itinerary?

 Here are some other unusual things to do in London for you to consider.

-Stop 3: Look At The Warped Window At St. Martin In The Fields Church
+Stop 3: The Warped Window at St. Martin In The Fields Church

-The current window display replaces one that was destroyed during World War II bombs.
+The current window display replaced one that was destroyed during World War II bombs.

 Its austere and contemporary flair seems a bit out of place next to the opulent Baroque architecture of the church, and that is what makes it all the more striking.

 Are you aware that a lot of museums have no admission fees in London?
-I was not aware of that on my first trip there either!
+I did not know that on my first trip there either!

-Please take advantage of this by visiting the National Gallery.
-Located on the north end of Trafalgar Square, the National Gallery has free admission.
+Located on the north end of Trafalgar Square, the National Gallery is one of the best museums in London.

-Even if you do not consider yourself an art lover, I would suggest you add this museum to your 5 days in London itinerary.
+Even if you do not consider yourself an art lover, I would suggest you add this museum to your London itinerary for 5 days.

 Rembrandt, Cezanne, da Vinci, and van Gogh are but some of the artists that are featured.

-(If you can during your 5 days in London make some time to visit the Natural History Museum, the Science Museum, and the Victoria & Albert Museum.
-They are all free admission as well.)
+Many London itineraries also include the Natural History Museum, the Science Museum, and the Victoria & Albert Museum.
+They are all free admission as well!

 Whitehall Street is considered London’s “political” street.
 It begins due south from Trafalgar Square.
-There will be several iconic places you will pass and be on the lookout for.
+There will be several iconic places you will pass.

 However, you can visit 10 Adams Street.
 It has a front door that looks eerily similar to 10 Downing Street.
 It is a great place to catch a souvenir picture.